cc-d/ieddit/CONTRIBUTING.md

 For formatting please install EditorConfig from the VS Code extensions extensions store.
 We have included a .editorconfig file that will help ensure the formatting of your code matches the current guidelines.

 For all else please refer to the [Pep8](https://www.python.org/dev/peps/pep-0008/) standards.
 They will instruct you on how to name classes, methods and, variables.

+[pylint](https://www.pylint.org/) is highly recommended to ensure adherence to standards.